A Company of Knights are sent by the Frozen Seer into the Boreal Valley, an unfamiliar realm to the North.

 THE DUEL

-Deep below the tower is a stone pillar overlooking a chasm of darkness.
 The Ring Knight places a ring on the Pigeon Knight’s finger before the fight, closes his hand into a fist, and covers it with hers.
-“You have my Clarity,” she tells him.
-The Pigeon Knight’s hand shakes as he secures his plates.

-The Company watches from an amphitheater overlooking the cave.
 The Barbed Knight restrings her bow.
-A servant brings one of the scrolls soaked with the Company’s blood—the blue one, the Pigeon Knight’s.
+A servant carries one of the scrolls soaked with the Company’s blood—the blue one, the Pigeon Knight’s.
 She unrolls it and dips her arrow into the parchment; the blood on the page is absorbed into the tip of her arrow, and the parchment is cast aside.
-She kisses the arrow, whispers to it: “Go home.”
+She kisses the arrow, whispers to it: “go home.”

-Before the duel begins, the knights exchange a solemn nod.
+Before the duel begins, the Knights exchange a solemn nod.

 The Pigeon Knight commits to a killing blow, throwing himself toward the Barbed Knight and swinging his polearm powerfully toward her head.
-The Barbed Knight ducks, sliding beneath the blade and stabilizing herself on one knee.
-She releases the arrow from below into the Pigeon Knight—under his arm outstretched like a feathered wing and straight into his heart.
-It’s a mortal wound.

 THE AXEBEARER

 The Company has lost a Brother.
 They have no business in the Boreal Valley, save their oath.
-Seek the Myths.

-The proper rites are performed; then they join Radlef and his militia.
-They hunt for the Axebearer, Wella Gall.
+The proper rites are performed.
+They join Radlef and his militia.

 “I feel nothing,” the Mock Knight finally admits as they ride without their guide for the first time.